 [Sometime] you will come face to face with the sudden and shocking realization that you are completely crazy.
 Your mind is a shrieking, gibbering madhouse on wheels barreling pell-mell down the hill, utterly out of control and hopeless.
 No problem.

 I love this quotation for two reasons.
 First, I find it reassuring to know that I’m not alone in having a shrieking, gibbering, madhouse on wheels for a mind.
 Second, Bhante says, “No problem.”
 I take “no problem” to mean that I can learn to be patient with this “crazy” mind.
 I can learn not to get upset and angry when unwelcome thoughts and emotions arise, but instead, to calmly accept their presence, knowing that with time the universal law of impermanence will help me out.
 Conditions will change, and so will my mind.

 We can transform impatience into patience.
 It’s well worth the effort because being patient is a way of treating ourselves with compassion and it also helps us calmly accept things as they are, and that always feels good.

 © 2013 Toni Bernhard.
-My fourth book, How to Be Sick: Your Pocket Companion will be available May 2020!
+My newest book, How to Be Sick: Your Pocket Companion is available now!